-You may get an error message when trying to connect to a machine that says ssh: Could not resolve hostname server: Name or service not known.
-This might happen if you are unable connect wirelessly or don’t have enough signal strength for your device, but it can also occur because of typos in the command line prompt.
+You may get an error message when connecting to a machine that says ssh: Could not resolve hostname server: Name or service unknown.
+This might happen if you cannot connect wirelessly or don’t have enough signal strength for your device, but it can also occur because of typos in the command line prompt.

-In this article we’ll talk about how to fix it so that you can access your machine again.
+In this article, we’ll discuss how to fix it so you can reaccess your machine.

-When trying to ssh to a server, verify the full command you are running.
-It’s possible you are typing a command that the ssh program does not understand.
+When trying to SSH to a server, verify your full command.
+You may be typing a command that the ssh program does not understand.

 Here is an example of a command you may have run:

-As you can see, the error shown is about not resolving the hostname myserver.
+As you can see, the error is about not resolving the hostname myserver.

 When you use the ssh program, the command you will use should be the following:

-In the previous example, user is root and hostname is myserver which is not a valid hostname.
-The correct example is shown you provide user as root and hostname as 18.104.22.168.
+In the previous example, the user is root and hostname is myserver which is not a valid hostname.
+The correct example is shown you provide user as root and hostname as 188.8.131.52.

-You may have a scenario where you do want to specify myserver as your hostname because you don’t want to type the IP address 22.214.171.124.
-In this case, you would need to add an entry in /etc/hosts.
+You may have a scenario where you want to specify myserver as your hostname because you don’t want to type the IP address 184.108.40.206.
+In this case, you need to add an entry in /etc/hosts.

 To make this change, open the /etc/hosts file and add myserver line to the end of the file such as the following example:

 Once this entry has been saved in /etc/hosts, you can ssh to the server by typing: